jirihnidek/daemon/README.md

 it will become real UNIX daemon.
 But this is not the way, how UNIX daemons are started nowdays.
 Some init scripts or service files are used for this purpose.

+When you use Linux distribution using systemd, then you can try to copy file `forking-daemon.service` or `simple-daemon.service` to directory:

+    /usr/lib/systemd/system

+and then start daemon using

+    systemctl start simple-daemon
+    systemctl status simple-daemon
+    systemctl reload simple-daemon
+    systemctl stop simple-daemon

+When you use RedHat 4/5/6 or CentOS, then you can try to use init script:

+    cp daemon.init /etc/rc.d/init.d/daemond

+Then it should be possible to control daemon using:

+    service daemon start
+    service daemon status
+    service daemon reload
+    service daemon stop